pen-lang/pen/doc/src/the-zen.md

 - Beautiful is better than ugly.
 - Explicit is better than implicit.
 - Simple is better than complex.
-- One way to do one thing.
+- One way to do one thing
-- Single solution to solve multiple problems.
+- Single solution to solve multiple problems
+- Integral of values over spontaneous values

 ## Language qualities